ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 For more information about the command options, see [`ibmcloud is share-delete`](/docs/vpc?topic=vpc-vpc-reference#share-replica-delete).

-## Managing file shares and mount points with the API
+## Managing file shares and mount targets with the API
 {: #file-storage-manage-api}
 {: api}